Graduation ceremony

 1. Understanding the Policy

-Under EU freedom of movement, EU citizens paid the same tuition fees as ‘Home’ students, and were entitled to the same taxpayer-subsidised tuition fee loans, which meant that they did not have to pay any money up front for tuition fees. ...
+Under freedom of movement, EU nationals paid the same tuition fees as domestic students, and were entitled to the same taxpayer-subsidised tuition fee loans.
+This meant that they did not have to pay any money upfront for tuition. ...
 Click to read more.

-In this briefing, we use the term ‘EU’ to describe those who enjoyed free movement rights before 2021, but please note that this also includes non-EU members with free movement rights, namely Switzerland and the EEA countries Iceland, Lichtenstein, and Norway.
-‘Home’ students refers to British and Irish citizens who are ordinarily resident in the UK and lived there for at least three years before starting their course.
+In this briefing, we use the term ‘EU’ citizens to refer to those who enjoyed free movement rights before 2021.
+Note, however, that this also includes non-EU citizens with free movement rights, namely citizens of Switzerland and the EEA countries Iceland, Liechtenstein, and Norway.
+‘Home’ students refers to British and Irish citizens who ordinarily reside in the UK and have lived there for at least three years before starting their course.

-Non-UK nationals can apply for a visa to study with an approved education provider, as long as they meet minimum English language requirements and can support themselves while they are in the UK.
-The Student route in the post-Brexit immigration system is largely unchanged from the one it replaced, which was known as ‘Tier 4’, and was a part of the previous five-tier system.
+Non-UK nationals can apply for a visa to study with an approved education provider, provided they meet the English language requirements and can demonstrate sufficient financial support to sustain themselves during their stay in the UK.
+The student route in the post-Brexit immigration system is largely unchanged from the one it replaced, which was known as ‘Tier 4’, and was a part of the previous five-tier system.

-In recent years, there have been several changes to international student policy.
+In recent years, several changes have been made to international student policy.
 In 2008, the post-study work route was expanded to allow students of any subject to stay in the UK for two years after graduation and work in any job, without needing to be sponsored by an employer.
-This route was closed to new applicants in 2012, and students’ permission to work was restricted.
-However, this route was reintroduced on 1 July 2021.
-Rebranded as the ‘Graduate visa’, it allows students to stay in the UK for two years after graduation – or three years if they are a PhD graduate – to live and work at any skill level, and to switch into skilled work routes if they find a suitable job.
-Applicants must pay the Immigration Health Surcharge, which is currently set at £624 for each year the person will be in the UK and must be paid up front, along with the visa application fee, which is £725.
+This route was closed to new applicants in 2012.
+However, a similar route was reintroduced on 1 July 2021.
+Rebranded as the ‘Graduate Visa’, it allows students to stay in the UK for two years after graduation, or three years if they are a PhD graduate.
+During this time, they can live and work at any skill level, and switch into other work routes if they find a suitable job.
+Applicants must pay the Immigration Health Surcharge, which is set at £776 per year and must be paid upfront, along with a visa application fee of £524.

-When former international students apply to stay on in the UK on a Skilled Worker visa, their employers do not have to pay them at the ‘experienced worker’ rate, but rather a 30% lower salary for ‘new entrants’, so long as it is at least £20,480.
+When international students apply to continue their stay in the UK on a Skilled Worker visa, their employers do not have to pay them at the ‘experienced worker’ rate, but rather a 30% lower salary for ‘new entrants’, although that salary must be at least £33,400.

 1. Understanding the Evidence

-Analysis in this briefing of the UK’s global market share of students is based on data from UNESCO.
-These data concern ‘tertiary students’, which comprises students at ISCED levels 5 (short-cycle tertiary education), 6 (Bachelor’s or equivalent level), 7 (master’s or equivalent level), and 8 (doctoral or equivalent level) (UNESCO Institute for Statistics, 2012).
+Analysis in this briefing of the UK’s global market share of students is based on data from UNESCO and the OECD.
+These data concern ‘tertiary students’, which comprises students at ISCED levels 5 (short-cycle tertiary education), 6 (Bachelor’s or equivalent level), 7 (master’s or equivalent level), and 8 (doctoral or equivalent level).

-Information on the settlement of students comes from Home Office data on the visa status of non-EU migrants over time, known as ‘Migrant Journey’ data (Home Office, 2022b).
-These data provide the immigration status of an annual cohort of new non-EU-citizen entrants at the end of each calendar year after their arrival, and may be used to calculate the share of those entering the UK on a student visa in a given year who have settlement or citizenship, or permission to stay in the UK on another visa, five years later.
+Information on the subsequent visas and settlement of international students comes from Home Office data on the visa status of non-EU migrants over time, known as ‘Migrant Journey’ data.
+These data provide the immigration status of an annual cohort of migrants at the end of each calendar year after their arrival.
+This is used to calculate the share of those entering the UK on a student visa in a given year who have settlement or another visa.
 Note that the data show only whether the person is still authorised to live in the UK, and not whether they are actually still here.

 Figure 1